6 Things To Make You Stand Out As A Freelance Writer

 They want people who know what to post, when to post it, and how to do it with maximum impact.
 Some also want writers who will engage with the audience in the comments.

 I’m not going to speculate about the fate of blogs.
-But I will bet the farm that more and more businesses will be focusing on and investing in social media content.
+But I’ll bet the farm more and more businesses will be focusing on and investing in social media content.

-If you know the ins and outs of Twitter, Facebook and Instagram, including how to connect with the community, how to format the post, and how to (allegedly) win favor with the algorithm, trust and believe that you’ll be working with a major advantage over freelance writers who haven’t developed those skills.
+If you know the ins and outs of X, Facebook, and Instagram, including how to connect with the community, how to format the post, and how to (allegedly) win favor with the algorithm, trust and believe that you’ll be working with a major advantage over freelance writers who haven’t developed those skills.

-It may be worth your time to get familiar with other platforms like Linkedin, Pinterest and Tumblr, but clients don’t inquire about them nearly as often as
+It may be worth your time to get also familiar with other platforms, like Linkedin, Pinterest and Tumblr.

 Have Followers

-Some clients prefer freelance writers who have large social media followings, and some will not work with you if you don’t.
+Some clients prefer freelance writers who have large social media followings.
+Some won’t work with you if you don’t.

-That’s because they want to get the biggest bang for their buck.
+These clients want t the biggest bang for their buck.
 And one way to do that is to expand their reach by getting access to their writers’ followers.

 You don’t just want to be a more attractive candidate.
 You wanted to be paid what you’re worth.